 Normally thought of as a summer activity, blowing bubbles may be more fun to do in cold weather than it is on a sweltering day outside.
 Why?
 Because they freeze!
 In just a matter of seconds, you can see the bubbles start to crystalize and solidify across their surface.
 It’s like watching a snowflake form right before your eyes.

 Sit Back and Watch Everybody Else

 Some of us prefer to cozy up with a blanket and (spiked?) hot chocolate, watching everyone else take part in the cold outdoor activities…and that’s ok!
-The Renetto original canopy chair with detachable footrest lets you kick your feet up and enjoy the moment without remaining in the confines of the house.
+The Renetto original canopy chair with footrest lets you kick your feet up and enjoy the moment without remaining in the confines of the house.